TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version): Related Work

 \section{Related Work}

+The classical crash-recovery failure model assumed that every process is equipped with durable storage that cannot be rolled back~\cite{hurfin1998consensus}.
+This assumption was lifted by Aguilera et al.~\cite{aguilera2000failure}, who analyzed consensus solvability as a function of the number of processes with and without durable storage.
+The same model was also used by Guerraoui et al.~\cite{DBLP:journals/talg/GuerraouiLPP08} to derive tight bounds for a reliable register construction.
+In these models the processes are assumed to know whether they are equipped with durable storage, which they can trust to be incorruptible.
+In contrast, in our $\CRR$ model a recovering process cannot trust its non-volatile storage to be up-to-date, leading to different resilience bounds.
+Furthermore, in the register implementation of Guerraoui et al. a restarted replica is considered up-to-date once it accepts a single $\WRITE$ request.
+As we show in~\tr{\ref{app:rachid}}{C}, this leads to a safety violation.

+Dinis et al.~\cite{DBLP:conf/ndss/DinisD023} proposed a rollback-recovery (RR) model to capture rollback attacks in TEE-based systems.
+This model is weaker than $\CRR$ as it disallows permanent process crashes.
+Furthermore, the register implementation of Dinis et al. uses ordinary quorums for writes, without crash-consistency checks.
+As we show in~\tr{\ref{app:rr}}{D}, this leads to a safety violation similar to the one in Example~\ref{examples:crash-consistency}.
+The implementation also does not guarantee wait-freedom for reads.
+In contrast, our $\CRR$ framework captures the full spectrum of failures in TEE-based systems and enables developing correct solutions for these environments.

-Distributed state recovery was first considered in~\cite{konczak2011jpaxos,liskov2012viewstamped,chandra2007paxos} as the means of eliminating dependency on stable storage in state machine replication protocols.
-The proposed solutions however, did not use crash-consistent quorums for storing their state, and were shown in~\cite{michael2017recovering} to suffer from safety bugs.
+The crash-recovery failure model where the processes do not have access to incorruptible durable storage was assumed by Chandra et al.~\cite{chandra2007paxos}, Ko{\'n}czak et al.~\cite{konczak2011jpaxos}, and Liskov et al.~\cite{liskov2012viewstamped} in the context of their efforts to develop practical variants of Paxos~\cite{paxos} and viewstamped replication~\cite{oki1988viewstamped}.
+The proposed solutions, however, did not use crash-consistent quorums for storing their state, and as a result, were shown in~\cite{michael2017recovering} to violate safety.

-The use of execution epoch versioning to enable consistent replica replacement in the Paxos protocol~\cite{paxos} was first proposed in~\cite{replacement}.
-It was subsequently generalized into the notion of crash-consistent quorums by Michael et al.~\cite{michael2017recovering}, who also demonstrated how they can be used for implementing a recoverable MWMR atomic register.
+Jehl et al.~\cite{replacement} proposed a versioning scheme similar to crash vectors that allows quickly replacing a failed replica in Paxos.
+This technique was subsequently generalized to the notion of crash-consistent quorums by Michael et al.~\cite{michael2017recovering}, who also demonstrated how it can be used to implement a recoverable atomic register.
 However, the safety of these versioning schemes critically depends on the replicas' ability to track their incarnations across restarts.
-In turn, supporting this capability in TEE-based systems requires hardware-based persistent counters, which we do not assume.
-Although the technical report version of~\cite{michael2017recovering-tr} suggests that such counters can be supported by means of a distributed mechanism, it does not provide an implementation.
+In turn, supporting this capability in TEE-based systems requires hardware-based persistent counters.
+These counters are implemented using flash memory, resulting in poor write performance and quick wear-out~\cite{203712}.
+Furthermore, they are not universally supported by TEE manufacturers, and have been recently deprecated by Intel SGX~\cite{intel2023monotonic}.